zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Related documents and attachments.md

 6. Select the checkbox next to the document you want to relate
 7. Click **Select**

-The documents are now linked, and you'll see a link to open the related document.
+The documents are now linked.
+To open the related document click the open document icon.
 Zudello automatically creates the reverse relationship, so there's no need to repeat this process from the other document.

 ### Removing related documents